TorstenRobitzki/Kiel/README.md

         }

 creates 6 rake tasks, named application, base_image, sioux, boost, ruby and basics.
-Every task depends on all other task following that task in the list of task.
+Every task depends on all other task following that task in the list of tasks.
 When starting the task `boost` for example, Kiel will determine the git versions of boost.rb, ruby.rb and basics.rb.
 Then Kiel will connect Amazon to look up the tags added to the AMIs for the 3 steps.
 If any of the AMIs tags do not fit with the git versions of the script, a new image will be created and tagged.